Alkesst/TDDTesting/README.md

  - Password is OK if at least three of the previous conditions is true
  - Password is never OK if item 1.4 (1 lowercase at least) is false

+ ### Euros
+ A wrapper class to represent euros and it's behaviour.